 Where to Go

-With much of South Africa sweating in summer heat, you may want to seek out the coolest spots.
+With much of South Africa sweating in the summer heat, you may want to seek out the coolest spots.
 On the highveld at 5,800 feet (1,755 m) elevation, Johannesburg will be warm in December, but not overly so.
 Plus, much of the population has left for the beach, so the city is peaceful—a great time to explore Soweto Township, the Nelson Mandela Museum, and the nearby Cradle of Humankind World Heritage Site, where underground boardwalks lead past sites where humanoid remains dating back three million years have been unearthed.

 Although busy with thirsty visitors, Winelands is irresistibly tempting on a bright summer day.
-Call well ahead to reserve a pre-ordered picnic to enjoy alfresco as you sip a delicious chilled wine.
+Call well ahead to reserve a pre-ordered picnic to enjoy alfresco as you sip delicious chilled wine.
 You might even indulge in a decadent three-course Christmas lunch or dinner.
-And book early if you plan on attending the Franschhoek Cap Classique and Champagne Festival, held in the beautiful Huguenot Monument gardens
+And book early if you plan on attending the Franschhoek Cap Classique and Champagne Festival, held in the beautiful Huguenot Monument gardens.

 Kruger—South Africa’s most popular safari destination—gets packed with local families taking advantage of the school holidays in late December.
 Smaller, private reserves such as Phinda Private Game Reserve, Thanda Safari Private Game Reserve, and Gorah Elephant Camp offer a more intimate experience.